frypatch/The-Price-of-Remembering/book/CHAPTER_35.md

 But the captain’s blade was already moving.
 It slid into Sim, cutting deep.
 The sound was soft and awful.
 Like something vital giving way.

-Sim turned toward me as he fell, eyes wide and wild, lips moving in a soundless plea.
-The Wind had already come, and it swallowed whatever word he meant to give me.

-It tore through the room like a thing gone mad.
+Sim turned toward me as he fell, eyes wide and wild, lips struggling to form words.
+But the Wind had already come, and it swallowed up whatever he meant to give me.
+Then it tore through the room like a thing gone mad.
 Knights lifted from their feet and struck stone with sounds like breaking branches.
 Dagon stumbled backward, his boots scraping, but somehow kept his footing against the gale.

 The storm faltered only when I did.
-My legs tangled beneath me, my Alar splintered from within, no longer able to bear its own weight.
+My legs tangled beneath me, my Alar splintered from within.
 I never saw Dagon’s lunge.
 His saber found my chest before my eyes could follow.
 My breath left me in a soundless gasp.
 That gasp was all I had left.

 But in the hollow of my ear, Auri’s voice whispered, faint and fragile.
 “Kvothe, live.
 Please.”